bbokyu/Family-Weight-Tracker-App/README.md

 ### User Stories

 - As a user, I want to create and add members to my family
-- As a user, I want to remove certain members or entire the family
+- As a user, I want to remove certain members from the family
 - As a user, I want to view the record of all family members for comparison
-- As a user, I want to add data to my record
+- As a user, I want to add data to certain members